Hareeshmullaguru/hacker_news/README.md

 Future Work
-    -> Add REDIS cache
+    a.
+Add REDIS cache
-    -> Include the more threads
+    b.
+Include the more threads
-    -> Improve code coverage
+    c.
+Improve code coverage